Asthriona/Asthriona.com/content/blog/anime-page.md

 ```js
 ["DAN DA DAN", "Blue Box", "SPY×FAMILY", "Mr. Osomatsu"]
 ```
-In that array, we have 4 anime, 2 releasing, and 2 that's finished releasing, but I'm still watching.
+In that array, we have 4 anime, 2 releasing, and 2 that are finished releasing, but I'm still watching.
 I want `DAN DA DAN` and `Blue Box` to be first, regardless of their number of episodes watched.
 Then `SPY×FAMILY` and `Mr. Osomatsu` needs to be ordered depending on the number of episodes watched, since they have finished releasing.
 `Mr. Osomatsu`: Progress: 5/25